BhaskarKulshrestha/Intro-to-RESTful-API/README.md

 ```
 when creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI), etc.

-**PUT and UPDATE:**
+**PUT and PATCH:**

-PUT and UPDATE does the same thing to UPDATE in the database.
+PUT and PATCH does the same thing to UPDATE in the database.

 - # HTTP Method Comparison: PUT vs. PATCH